raspberrypilearning/scam-site/en/step_4.md

 <img src="logo.png" alt="Our logo" class="logo">
 ```

+<mark>Going to ask design to make a fun little logo asset here.
+It can be reused in the header art.
+Right now, it's a bit of stock photo.</mark>

 **Choose:** Choose youre own logo, if you like.
-If you use your own image, put it in the same place as `template.html`.
+If you're not working in Trinket put the image in the same place as `template.html`.

 --- save ---